Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 ### 4.3 Scope

 - A variable scope can be global (`GLB` keyword) or local (no extra keyword).
-- A local variable can only be accessed in the same script file.
+- A local variable can only be accessed within the same script file.
 - A global variable can be accessed by ALL script files.
 - A local variable will be deleted at the end of a script file execution.
 - A global variable will never be deleted.